jcmb/GNSS-Dashboard/README.md

 You need to change the to email in Backup_GNSS_DB.sh

 The backup using PI Programatic_Backup.py. https://github.com/jcmb/Programmatic needs to be in te cgi/Dashboard directory

+** Nagios

+Install nagios and nagios-plugin's as normal

+The nagios config file is normally located in
+    /usr/local/nagios/etc

+Add the following line to the nagios.cfg file
+    cfg_dir=/usr/lib/cgi-bin/Dashboard/User